CDCgov/MaRS/docs/index.md

     **NOTE:** _Removal of TWB is crucial, as it can impede PCR.
 However, any foam remaining on the wells will not negatively impact the library._

-5. Remove from the magnet and immediately add 40 µL of PCR master mix to each sample and gently pipet to mix, res-suspending the pellet.
-If necessary, scrape the side of the well with the pipette tips to resuspend the beads
+5. Remove from the magnet and immediately add 40 µL of PCR master mix to each sample and gently pipet to mix, re-suspending the pellet.
+If necessary, scrape the side of the well with the pipette tips to resuspend the beads.
+Transfer the 40 µL sample volumes to a new PCR plate.

 6. Add 10 µL of appropriate index pair from indices plate to each sample well.

     **NOTE:** It is recommended to pierce the foil of the desired well on the index plate with a new 200 µL pipet tip, then to use a fresh pipette tip to withdraw the indices from the wells, followed by re- sealing the index plate with a new foil cover (i.e. Microseal F) after each use.
 Make sure that the index is oriented correctly.
 Handle plate gently to maintain index at the bottom of the plate.
 If not, spin plate to make sure that index is towards bottom of the plate.

-     **NOTE:** Index should be added as next available down the columns
+     **NOTE:** Index should be added as next available down the columns.

-7. Using a multichannel pipette set at 40 µL mix by pipetting a minimum of 10 times1
+7. Using a multichannel pipette set at 40 µL mix by pipetting a minimum of 10 times.

 8. Seal the plate with Microseal A (or equivalent) and place the plate on the pre-programmed thermal cycler setting "Flex 3" with volume set to 50 µL and lid heated option at 100°C.

-9. Centrifuge plate for at 280 x g for 1 minute.

 **SAFE STOPPING POINT**